NASA-AMMOS/AIT-Core/doc/source/c_and_dh_intro.rst

 Introduction to Command & Data Handling Tables and Products
 ===========================================================

-The `bliss.core.table` module provides interfaces for encoding and decoding flight software tables to and from text and binary.
+The `ait.core.table` module provides interfaces for encoding and decoding flight software tables to and from text and binary.

 The flight software table formats are defined in YAML and usually stored in a configuration file called **table.yaml**.
 Tables are constructed from **header** definitions and **column** definitions.